trealla-prolog/trealla/README.md

 The first call to vec_set/3 sets the value *type* of the vector, which can be integer or float.
 Ditto for mat_set/4.

-Only non-zero vector & matrix values are stored.
+Only non-empty (default is zero) vector & matrix values are stored.

 Maps are somewhat analogous to streams so to destroy a map, vector or matrix simply call close/1 on the handle.